Arjun-S19/SimpleDetection/README.md

 # SimpleDetection
-A simple object and face detection tool using OpenCV and NumPy.
+A simple multi-detection tool using OpenCV and other libraries.